Yes, you read that right. This is really the title of the book. And it should already tell you something: the author doesn’t take any prisoners.

 Layout, font choice etc. are adequately done.
 The background has a watermark tribal which I could have done without.
 The artwork is sparse but mostly good.
 However, be warned that there are some naked folks (both genders).

 There’s some stuff I could use, some ideas that I like, for instance, the 33% rule.
 I like the writing style, it’s fun to read.

 What would I’ve liked to see?

 I’m more of a fan of organized content and the articles feel like they were more or less randomly put together.
 The PDFs should have bookmarks, it’s 2015!
-I personally find the watermark on each peach annoying, it distracts a bit from the text.
+I personally find the watermark on each page annoying, it distracts a bit from the text.

 Some bullet points:

 - articles about how to Game Master a fantasy campaign (mostly geared towards old school, so it’s not a universal toolkit)

 - badly organized (on purpose, the author states that repetition helps you with learning or something like that)

 - contains some gems and is an entertaining read

 - visual presentation of the digital version doesn’t rock my socks